janhampe/Simulated-Annealing/README.md

 ### Notes

+Cost estimation is done with a half-perimeter wire length function

+Genlib files must specify each input pin explicitly as seen in mcnc_gain.genlib.
+Even though allowed by the genlib specification, lorina can't deal with defining multiple pins with "*".
+The output pin must not be specified.

+Lorina's verilog reader does not allow special characters like \[ or \] in the names for inputs, outputs or wires.
+They do occur in blif files, so be careful and remove them if neccessary.
+See arbiter.v for reference.

 ## Tests
 Neal includes a suite of unit tests.
 They build into the target "test".

 ## Citations
-arbiter.v is the result of mapping https://github.com/lsils/benchmarks/blob/master/best_results/size/arbiter_size_2024.blif with https://github.com/berkeley-abc/abc using the map and write_verilog commands.

-mcnc_gain.genlib is a slightly modified version of https://github.com/berkeley-abc/mvsis/blob/7e225952c1d32f63905bfd52a0b92dc1e3ab39e2/examples/mcnc_gain.genlib

 For reading verilog and genlib files a modified version of https://github.com/hriener/lorina is used.

 Command-line arguments are parsed with https://github.com/jarro2783/cxxopts

 The random number generator is based on https://prng.di.unimi.it/xoshiro256plusplus.c

+arbiter.v is the result of mapping https://github.com/lsils/benchmarks/blob/master/best_results/size/arbiter_size_2024.blif with https://github.com/berkeley-abc/abc using the map and write_verilog commands.
+The file was modified as described in Notes.

+mcnc_gain.genlib is a slightly modified version of https://github.com/berkeley-abc/mvsis/blob/7e225952c1d32f63905bfd52a0b92dc1e3ab39e2/examples/mcnc_gain.genlib